yabinmeng/pulsar-rt-ml-processing/cep/java/flink-pulsar/README.md

 In order to run this demo, we need to set up 2 clusters:

 * One Apache Pulsar cluster.
-We can either creat a `Astra Streaming tenant` or set up our own K8s-based Pulsar cluster for this purpose.
+We can either create a `Astra Streaming tenant` or set up our own K8s-based Pulsar cluster for this purpose.
 * One Apache Flink cluster.
 We'll deploy a Flink cluster on K8s with 1 job manager and 2 task managers.

 For the `Astra Pulsar cluster`,